tdkehoe/Cloud-Functions-for-Firebase-Tutorial/README.md

 });
 ```

 The security of this is questionable.
-Instead, put your service key into your `environments` folder, perhaps in a `service-accounts` folder.
+Instead, try to put your service key into your `environments` folder, perhaps in a `service-accounts` folder.
 Then import the service key:

 *index.ts*
 ```js